 - Fine Art – Drawing, Painting; Photography and Time-Based Media; Sculpture

-- Graphic Communication Design – Logo Design and Branding, Illustration, Storyboarding for Animation and Film
+- Graphic Communication Design – Logo Design and Branding, Illustration, and Storyboarding for Animation and Film

 Part One – Research Methodology, Materials and Skills

-The Foundation Course Part One begins with an introduction to fundamental drawing and painting skills, essential for every specialist portflio.
+The Foundation Course Part One begins with an introduction to fundamental drawing and painting skills, which are essential for every specialist portfolio.
 This is the perfect refresher and start-up for both the beginner and the more experienced.

 You will explore a range of specialist fields and begin to identify your strengths and personal interests in the process, with support from experienced specialist tutors.
-You will be introduced to a range of mediums, materials, processes and technologies, which will expand your methods of working, thinking and learning.
+You will be introduced to various mediums, materials, processes and technologies, expanding your working methods, thinking and learning.

-Much emphasis will be placed on research, encouraging you to discover a more personal perspective, experimenting with new ideas and concepts, whilst evaluating and reflecting on your progress.
+Much emphasis will be placed on research, encouraging you to discover a more personal perspective and experiment with new ideas and concepts whilst evaluating and reflecting on your progress.

-Through inspiring project design and the core skill sets, you will have the opportunity to investigate both 2D and 3D and in the process, become a more innovative artist or designer.
-This journey will become the core part of your portfolio project development further on.
+Through inspiring project design and the core skill sets, you will have the opportunity to investigate both 2D and 3D and, in the process, become a more innovative artist or designer.
+This journey will become the core of your portfolio project development.
 There will be a Formative Assessment, which includes a Portfolio Review.